Hallur20/IntegrationAssignment1/README.md

 <p>The csv file contains secound semester students ith the following informatil (Name, Email, age), you can see the file by <a href="https://github.com/Hallur20/IntegrationAssignment2/blob/master/RMIServer/newStudents.csv">clicking her</a>. </p>

-  <p>The client communicates with the server using a CLI, the server reads the data from the MYSQL-database and the CSV-File.
-You can run the product using 3 difrent stations since the server, client, and database can communicate remotely, or you can also run it on one station if you want to connect localhostly</p>

 <h3>Setup<g-emoji class="g-emoji" alias="gear" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2699.png">⚙️</g-emoji></h3>